DaNik516/nixOS/Documentation/structure/sections/HomeManager.md

 ### `hyprland-hypridle.nix`
 This file configures the system's idle behavior using the `hypridle` daemon.
 It defines a series of timeouts that trigger specific power-management actions when the computer is left inactive, such as dimming the screen, locking the session, turning off monitors, and finally suspending the system.
 It includes fallback logic to use default values if specific host configurations are missing.

-The variables are hosts-specific, so they are defined and changed in `flake.nix`.
+The variables are hosts-specific, so they are defined and changed in `variables.nix`.
 It include a fallback logic

 ### `hyprland-hyprlock.nix`